Here’s How Selling A Life Insurance Policy Works

 Unfortunately, too many people are unaware that selling their life insurance policy is an option and opt for the lower-value surrender.
 Worse yet, others simply lapse their policy, which means they’ll see no return on the premiums they invested.
 It is estimated that roughly $200 billion worth of life insurance will lapse every year between 2018 and 2027.
 In many cases, a life settlement could provide a lump payout for medical bills, retirement, or investments.

-Generally speaking, there are four requirements that must be met to be considered for a life settlement.
-These requirements include age, the type of life insurance policy, how much the current premium is, and the death benefit amount.
+Generally speaking, there are five requirements that must be met to be considered for a life settlement.
+These requirements include:

 For example, the ideal life settlement client is a male or female who is in their mid-70’s or older who has undergone a change in health since the issue date of the policy.
 This individual must have a life expectancy of fewer than 15 years.
 Keep in mind this is an ideal description, and the actual requirements are more nuanced.

 Below we have compiled a list of frequently asked questions about life settlement qualifications to expand upon the finer details of the requirements.

 At What Age Can You Sell Your Life Insurance Policy?